apify/actor-whitepaper/README.md

 a new language-agnostic model for building general-purpose web computing and automation programs (also known as agents, functions, or apps).
-The main goal for Actors is to make it easy for developers to build and ship reusable software tools, which are easy to try, integrate, and build upon.
+The main goal for Actors is to make it easy for developers to build and ship reusable software tools, which are easy to run, integrate, and build upon.
 Actors are useful for building web scrapers, crawlers, automations, and AI agents.